Targeted Hardening of Electric Distribution System for Enhanced Resilience against Earthquakes: Case Study

 \subsection{Resilience Evaluation before Hardening}

 The earthquake is applied to the system at $t=1$.
 500 Monte Carlo iterations are executed.
 Fig. \ref{Graph of the network in one of the Monte Carlo iterations without hardening} shows the graph of the network in one of the Monte Carlo iterations.
 It can be readily observed from Fig. \ref{Graph of the network in one of the Monte Carlo iterations without hardening} that 25 network lines have been damaged and cut off during the earthquake.
 In this case, the post-earthquake distribution network is not capable of supplying a large part of the network loads.
 The average power supply of the network in this case can be seen in Fig. \ref{Resilience Curve of the network before Hardening and hardened by S6} that presents the network resilience curve, i.e., average power supplied.
 As seen in Fig. \ref{Resilience Curve of the network before Hardening and hardened by S6}, before the earthquake, all network loads are being supplied.
 After the earthquake occurs at $t=1$, the level of the supplied load drops sharply and reaches to nearly zero.
 The cause of this severe power loss is the widespread failures of grid lines and the disconnection between the loads and energy sources.
-Unlike incidents such as storms or floods, earthquakes normally affect the entire network at once and damage most lines in a few seconds.
 The recovery phase starts at $t=10$ and the disconnected lines will return to orbit every hour.
 This procedure continues until all lines return to the network, i.e., $t=22$.
 It is clear that after the recovery phase and the returning of lines to the network, the load supply level gradually increases to $1$.
-Considering the amount of power supplied at any given moment and the resilience curve, the resilience indices before hardening are presented in TABLE \ref{indexes before hardening}.
+Considering the amount of power supplied at any given moment and the resilience curve, the resilience indices before hardening are $\zeta_V$=0.98, $\zeta_D$=0.95 and, $\zeta_E$=0.87.
 It can be readily read that all essential loads are lost after the earthquake happens, indicating poor network resilience.

-{\textbf{Remark 1:}} Without the loss of generality, we assume 2 lines can be recovered in each hour.
-The purpose is to better illustrate the resilience curve by having a relatively shorter recovery phase.
-In reality, the recovery time of each line depends on the severity of damage and it may take several days to recover one line.
-The efficacy of the proposed method is, however, independent of the recovery speed. $\square$
+The target criteria are presented in TABLE \ref{goal indxes}.